Schengen travel insurance for U.K nationals

 AXA’s travel insurance plans offer you peace of mind, allowing you to enjoy certain guarantees in the event of hospitalization: assistance for solo travelers, an extension of your stay, daily compensation, and much more.

 You will first need to work out which Schengen Visa you need, depending on the purpose and length of your trip and how many times you plan to visit.
 The standard Schengen Visa, for trips lasting up to 90 days, is a short-stay visa, with longer stays requiring a work or study visa.
 Multiple-entry visas are also available if you plan on traveling regularly to the Schengen Area.
+U.K. nationals were previously allowed to travel and work in any EU country, but having left the EU they will need to apply for a work or residency visa in each country - which will often require medical and travel insurance.

 You must apply for your visa no more than six months, and no fewer than 15 days, before your trip.
 It is advised you apply at least three weeks before you leave, however, to allow for any delays in the processing of your application.
-Then, you need to fill out your application, obtain all the documents you need for your visa, and attend an interview at a consulate, embassy or visa application center.
+Then, you need to fill out your application, obtain all the documents you need for your visa, and attend an interview at a consulate, embassy, or visa application center.

 You need to apply at the embassy or consulate of the country where you plan to spend most of your visit, or, if spending an equal amount of time in two countries, the one which you will visit first.
-Often this will be via a third-party visa application center which acts on its behalf for the initial stages of visa processing, such as checking supporting documents and the collection of biometric data.
+Often this will be via a third-party visa application center that acts on its behalf for the initial stages of visa processing, such as checking supporting documents and the collection of biometric data.
 For example, the firm VFS Global handles visa applications on behalf of Italy and many other countries, while France is represented by the firm TLScontact.
 You can also fill in your visa application form via their websites.

 How much does a Schengen Visa cost from the U.K.?